akarich73/AURenewablesDb/README.md

 Also, let me know if there are any discrepancies or issues here on this GitHub project.

 You can also contribute by providing data to be included in the database.
-For now there is a basic Excel spreadsheet which can be used to provide data for projects.
+For now there is a basic Excel spreadsheet which can be used to provide data for projects, but please only provide back in CSV file format.

 **Note: it must be open source and shareable under the license terms below**